Perspective | Alex Smith proved his leg is stable. Washington’s QB situation is anything but.

 “If we just put it all together and play consistently, we can get on a run,” cornerback Kendall Fuller said.

 And then they printed the stat sheet, and it said the offense gained 108 yards, the third-lowest total for the club since 1961.
 And it said the defense allowed 429 yards and gave up at least 30 points for the fourth straight week.
-And if Rivera was looking at that upcoming schedule and saying, “There’s a chance,” he has to know that each and every opponent is looking back at Washington and thinking, “That’s a ‘W.’”
+And if Rivera was looking at that upcoming schedule and saying, “There’s a chance,” he has to know that each and every opponent is looking back at Washington and thinking, “That’s a ‘W.’ ”

 Sunday, though, shouldn’t be remembered as just the latest messy chapter for a franchise that has written almost nothing but for a quarter century.
 It should be remembered as the day Alex Smith got back on a football field, took a shot and walked away, still healthy and strong.